aroo530/NoahAI_Intern/README.md

 # Noah_Intern

-this project is a sum of three projects
+this inern consists of mainly three projects

     #1 data cleaning and visualisation project
     #2 sentiment analysis using python for food reviews